-CPS is committed to ensuring a productive and supportive remainder of the 2012-2013 school year at Attucks, and ensuring a successful transition to Beethoven for the 2013-2014 school year.
+CPS is committed to ensuring a successful transition for the 2013-2014 school year.
 To accomplish this, CPS will provide the following supports to meet the academic, social and emotional, and specific learning needs of transitioning students.
-These resources may be further customized as feedback is obtained at community meetings and a public hearing regarding this action.
-Additionally, resources may be adjusted to meet the unique needs of the transitioning school population if deemed necessary by the Chief of Schools overseeing this Network.

 Academic Needs of Students